lashewi/gatsby-starter-lumen/content/posts/2022-10-09-immutability-in-elixir.md

 Array after slice action : Element 01, Element 02, Element 03, Element 04, Element 05
 ```

-In contrast, immutable data has no side effects- no matter what you call an array with 5 items, it will always be an array with 5 things.

-Simply prevent values in a certain memory area from changing.
+In contrast, immutable data has no side effects, no matter what you call an array with 5 elements, it will always be an array with 5 elements.
+Simply put, it prevent values in a certain memory area from changing.
 Never.
 Until the variable is trash collected or no longer exists.

 If you want to learn more about the topic, Id recommend [Are We There Yet presentation by Rich Hickey](https://youtu.be/ScEPu1cs4l0)